 5. Buried Beneath an Overwhelming Debt

 You know you need to stay away from bad debt like credit cards, right?
-Being so indulged in using our credit card(s) would be something that no one should be experiencing but what about good debt?
+Being so indulged in using our credit card(s) would be something that no one should be experiencing, especially when you can’t afford to pay the credit cards off.
+However, sometimes you may need to lend money if you have a big expense coming up or an unexpected one.
+Keeping one credit card for emergencies will do no harm or you could get an instant loan when you need one if you think a credit card will tempt you.
+According to Palma Violets Loans website, you could get a loan paid out to you in 20 minutes, so if that credit card if too tempting, get rid of it and hold out for a loan if ever needed.
+But what about good debt?
 Good debt can give you an investment that increases in value and gives you money in the future.
 Yes, it has the potential to be a good investment – but how good?
-Don’t just get a home loan because your co-workers got one.
+Don’t just get a home loan because your co-workers got one, and if you do need one then find a company that offers an affordable home loan, ideally with no fees.
 Don’t just sign a contract because the agent says “It’s a good investment, Ma’am/Sir!”
 Don’t just borrow money and expect divine intervention.
 Yes, you may have the capacity to pay, you may have a “stable” job today but wait a second, check your fridge if you still have food left for tomorrow.

 In conclusion, we are blessed to even set foot on foreign land.
 Blessed enough to work and earn money that is bountiful than others but with all of these comes a responsibility (remember Uncle Ben’s “with great power comes great responsibility”?), a greater responsibility for all of us who are abroad.
 That’s why we always need to keep our priorities in check, pray to God and ask for help on how to handle our finances in the best and righteous way.